delboy711/SMASolarMQTT/README.md

-Install on Raspberry PI image (low write) emonCMS from https://github.com/emoncms/emoncms/blob/master/readme.md Python files should be put in the folder /home/pi/SMASolarMQTT Systemd unit should be placed in folder /etc/systemd/system  enable auto start at boot with the command 'sudo systemd enable SMASolarMQTT' and start it with 'sudo systemd start SMASolarMQTT'
+Install on Raspberry PI image (low write) emonCMS from https://github.com/emoncms/emoncms/blob/master/readme.md Python files should be put in the folder /home/pi/SMASolarMQTT Edit SMASolarMQTT.service and replace the Bluetooth address in line 7 with your own.
+Systemd unit SMASolarMQTT.service should be placed in folder /etc/systemd/system  enable auto start at boot with the command 'sudo systemd enable SMASolarMQTT' and start it with 'sudo systemd start SMASolarMQTT'